leoneperdigao/springboot-microservice/README.md

 $>./gradlew distDocker

-We can now check if this image (synerzip/springboot-template) is created as part of this build.
+We can now check if this image (leoneperdigao/springboot-microservice) is created as part of this build.
 Note the name comes from build.gradle file

 The next step is to take this image and run it.
 Note you can push this image to docker hub private repository which the devops team can then take to put it on a production server.

-$>docker run -d -p 8080:8080 synerzip/springboot-template
+$>docker run -p 8080:8080 leoneperdigao/springboot-microservice

-* -d option is to run the container in deamon mode
 * -p is to map port 8080 from the container to the host machine (in this case boot2docker machine on mac)
-* synerzip/springboot-template is the image we want to run
+* leoneperdigao/springboot-microservice is the image we want to run

-Now you can point your browser to http:&lt;&lt;host-machine-ip&gt;&gt;:8080/sdoc.jsp.
+Now you can point your browser to http:&lt;&lt;host-machine-ip&gt;&gt;:8080/swagger-ui.html.
 You can see the same application we earlier ran from our host machine, now running in the container container from a Docker Image

 ## Future Integration with Kubernets
 TODO